How Anna Kournikova and Enrique Iglesias' Love Tricked Everyone

 "At least it's Enrique Iglesias' dirty underwear," Norton quipped.
 "Put it on eBay."
 "I probably could!"
 Anna agreed.

-But that's as much dirty laundry as we'd expect to hear about.
+But that's as much dirty laundry as we should expect to hear about firsthand.

 "I keep my personal life as private as possible because I feel that we need that," Iglesias said on CBS Sunday Morning in April 2014.